Muslim conquest of the Maghreb: Christianity after the conquest

 Archaeological and scholarly research has shown that Christianity existed after the Muslim conquests.
 The Catholic church gradually declined along with local Latin dialect.
 According to a view, Christianity in North Africa effectively continued a century after the Muslim conquest but that neither the Church nor the ruling Byzantine veneer was able to resist the propagation of Islam, particularly since they were at odds with each other, and that without any particular persecution on the part of the Muslim rulers, who treated the Christians leniently because they were "People of the Book".
 Had the first Muslim conquerors persecuted the North African Christians rather than tolerating them, Christianity may well have continued to flourish.

 Many causes have been seen as leading to the decline of Christianity in Maghreb.
 One of them is the constant warfare, as well as persecutions.
 In addition, many Christians migrated to Europe.
 The Church at that time lacked the backbone of a monastic tradition and was still suffering from the aftermath of heresies including the so-called Donatist heresy, and this contributed to the early obliteration of the Church in the present day Maghreb.
-Some historians contrast this with the strong monastic tradition in Coptic Egypt, which is credited as a factor that allowed the Coptic Church to remain the majority faith in that country until around after the 10th century despite numerous persecutions.
+Some historians contrast this with the strong monastic tradition in Coptic Egypt, which is credited as a factor that allowed the Coptic Church to remain the majority faith in that country until around 1300 century despite numerous persecutions.
 In addition, the Romans were unable to completely assimilate the indigenous people like the Berbers.